nttrungit90/carpark/README.md

 - Choosing Sql or NoSql database?
 Finally decided to use Sql database based on below considerations and assumptions
   - Data has a well-defined schema and structured format
   - Application requires complex queries involving joins now or maybe in the future
-  - Scalability: Data set is small for now and will not increase too much, we can sharding data based on some criteria such as geographic location (e.g., provinces, countries)
+  - Scalability: Data set is small for now, even when data from more provinces/countries are included, it is still expected to be less than 1 million.
+We can sharding data based on some criteria such as geographic location (e.g., provinces, countries)

 - When importing HDBCarparkInformation.csv, I initially called an external API to convert geocodes from 3414 (SVY21) to 4326 (WGS84).
 However, since the API required an access token, I registered for an account and obtained one.
 Unfortunately, this API is both slow and limited to 250 calls per period, significantly extending the import process (approximately 10 minutes).
 Fortunately, I discovered the locationtech.proj4j library, which allows direct import and use, reducing the import time to a few seconds.